dubsoft/Storybook/Empirical-Integration.md

 These notes serve as a guide for interacting with the Empirical-Core API from a App perspective.

-These notes will use [Quill-Writer](https://github.com/empirical-org/Quill-Writer) as an example.
+These notes will use [Story Book](https://github.com/empirical-org/Story Book) as an example.

 An app must be registered with quill.org as an OAuth Application.
 There are two fields that contain URLs that point to different parts of your